Bevis Marks Synagogue: Events in the twentieth century

 On 10 April 1992, the synagogue was affected by an IRA terrorist attack on the Baltic Exchange.
 The bomb was contained in a large white truck and consisted of a fertiliser device wrapped with a detonation cord made from Semtex.
 The Chairman of Buildings for the Spanish & Portuguese Congregation, Mr Barry Musikant, donning a hard hat and escorted by police, was one of the first people to enter the cordoned area of streets to examine the damage to the synagogue.
 He, with the agreement of the insurance company, put in place a programme of repair which lasted fifteen weeks, but enabled the building to be restored before his daughter's wedding.

 The following year the synagogue was also affected by an attack on Bishopsgate.
 Nearly £200,000 was raised by donation to help with the renovations to return it to its former glory.

 In June 2019, it was awarded £2.7m by the National Lottery for conservation work and to cover half the costs of building a new religious and cultural centre.

 In early 2021, it received £497,000 from the Government's Culture Recovery Fund "to protect its collection of significant objects and illuminate the history of the site."

 In 2020 and 2021 there was considerable opposition to planning applications for two nearby skyscrapers which would cut off natural light to the synagogue, threatening its ongoing use for daily services.
-The community had said the historic synagogue faces a closure threat as the loss of light would render services "almost impossible."
+The community had said the historic synagogue faces a closure threat as the loss of light would render services "almost impossible".
+Plans to build both tower blocks were ultimately denied by City of London councillors.
+In 2023, the Creechurch Conservation Area was approved, which should protect Bevis Marks and Grade II* St Botolph's-without-Aldgate from development.